-But the kind of action that follows that particular motivation is usually described as “needy and desperate” by those looking in.
-Not good!
+But the kind of action which follows this motivation can look “needy and desperate.”
+Not good.

 Some women go to extraordinary lengths to feel relief from their pain.
 Doing something they later regret.

-Sadly I’ve witnessed this time and time again…
+Sadly I’ve seen this time and time again…

 That when the focus is entirely on reversing separation, and that is all you want and can think about?